Jan 13, 2022

 At this point, you understand the market you’re going into.
 And where you fit.

 My advice here is to keep it really simple.
 It doesn't need to turn into a huge project.
 My platform of choice is Webflow.
 I love the fine-tuned control and flexibility it gives me.
 But you should use what tool works for you.

 Get out there and spread the word

 You’ve gotta let people know you’re looking for work.
 Make it known.
 Get visible.

-For me — updating my portfolio was a great way to kick this off.
+For me — updating my portfolio or working on side projects in public was a great way to kick this off.
 Thinking through how you want to frame yourself is a valuable process.
 And having something to share across social can be a good route to leads.